jlperona-teaching/ecs390-spring20/seminars/week09.md

 ### Splitting Into Groups

-For this exercise, we're going to split into groups of 3 to 4.
+For this exercise, we're going to split into breakout rooms of 3 to 4.
-Rearrange yourselves so that you can all discuss with the other members of your group.

-The three scenarios below will be shown on the projector.
+Since I cannot screen share to breakout rooms, I would suggest one person in each group screen share the scenario prompts.

 Start with one scenario, and read through it.
 Once everyone is done reading, respond to the discussion prompts for that scenario.
 Once you're done with a scenario, move on to another one.
 Plan to take about 5 minutes for each scenario.
 I will announce when 5 and 10 minutes have passed; at that time, you should wrap up the discussion of your current scenario and move on to another one.

-**Under construction.**

 ### Scenarios